 Superbly crystalline in the glass with vibrant citrin gem tones, expressing a wine of great vivacity and depth.

 Le Nez / The Nose

-Aromas of marine oyster shells, sea weed and fleur de sel, with secondary layers of elderflowers, passion fruit, and kefir lime – Reminding Claude of the winter cold ocean spray in Brittany over the oyster beds.
+The nose is intense with mirabelle (yellow plums), flint minerality, tropical white flowers, passion fruit and the ever present marine oyster shells, sea weed and fleur de sel – Reminding Claude of the winter cold ocean spray in Brittany over the oyster beds.

 Degustation / The Taste

-St Andelain is a defining moment for Soliste: Elegant, full of verve, exotic, precise….Soliste!
+St Andelain remains a defining moment for Soliste: Elegant, full of verve, exotic, precise….Soliste!